lsilvapvt/cloudnative-tools-belt/azure/devops/agent/README.md

 - [`azure-devops-agent-with-docker-from-host.yml`](./azure-devops-agent-with-docker-from-host.yml): "Docker-out-of-Docker" approach, it runs with the Docker daemon from the host worker VM.

-For details on both approach, comparisons and the pros and cons of each approach, see this [article](https://medium.com/hootsuite-engineering/building-docker-images-inside-kubernetes-42c6af855f25).
+For details, comparisons and the pros and cons of each approach, see this [article](https://medium.com/hootsuite-engineering/building-docker-images-inside-kubernetes-42c6af855f25).

 ---